208 RETAIL MERCHANDISING TERMS

 A single elevated platform or plinth used to showcase hero or premium products. focus shopper attention by isolating a product as an object of importance, ideal for launches, prototypes, or luxury items.

-Pegboard Display
+Pegboard Display (fixture)

 A display panel with a grid of evenly spaced perforations, allowing flexible arrangement of hooks, baskets, or shelves.